Get Ready for 2023 Tax Season

 1. You can still donate

-With the special $300 tax deduction that was enacted during the COVID era, most taxpayers can give to qualified charity this year and get a deduction.
-Cash donations of up to $300 made before December 31, 2022, are now deductible.
-If you plan to give more, you save by itemizing your deductions.
+Most taxpayers can give to qualified charity this year and get a deduction.
+Cash and property donations can help you save by itemizing your deductions.

 2. Contribute to 529 Plans